An avid Dragon Ball fan and have a love for Anime of all kinds. Do you like my opinion? Do you think I'm wrong about something? Let's talk.

 When Goku, Krillin, and Launch all lived there with Master Roshi, we would often see them in the living room, the kitchen, and bathroom.
 If I recall correctly, there were at least two stories in that house.
-It’s way bigger on the inside then it appears on the outside.
-Maybe Master Roshi could give us a tour for old times sake?
+It’s way bigger on the inside than it appears on the outside.
+Maybe Master Roshi could give us a tour for old time's sake?

 4. Korin Tower

 Home of the Senzu beans.
 Yajirobe’s hideout.
 There’s a talking cat.
 Now granted, we never really saw much in the tower to begin with, it just seems odd.
 Even when we see Korin and Yajirobe casually discussing the fate of the planet or universe, they always seem to be leaning against the rails.
 The Senzu beans as well as other dimensions seem to reside in a group of pots.
 I believe there is more to this tower than meets the eye and I’d love for it to have its own filler episode.